 Key Facts:

-• Border checks with Germany and Lithuania extended until 4 April 2026 due to migration pressures
+• Extended border controls with Germany and Lithuania continue until 4 April 2026